bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/secure-setup/path.rst

 .. rubric:: Examples

 The configuration examples for :ref:`NGINX <reverse-proxy-nginx>` and for :ref:`Apache http <reverse-proxy-apache>` follows all these recommendations.
-:ref:`IIS <reverse-proxy-iis-block-urls>` only provides a black list approach to do that.
+The provided configuration script for :ref:`Microsoft IIS <reverse-proxy-iis>` routes all traffic to the Axon.ivy Engine.
+We recommend to only route specific applications by manually modifing the rules in :guilabel:`URL Rewrite`.

 Block URLs on the Axon.ivy Engine